-So long as such Event of Default shall not have been remedied, unless the principal of all the Series 2017A Bonds shall have already become due and payable, the Trustee, by notice in writing to the Commission, upon receipt of a direction in writing from the Holders of not less than twenty-five percent (25%) in principal amount of the Series 2017A Bonds Outstanding, shall declare the principal of all the Series 2017A Bonds then Outstanding, and the interest accrued thereon, to be due and payable immediately, and upon such declaration the same shall become and be immediately due and payable, anything in the Bond Resolution or in any Series of the Series 2017A Bonds contained to the contrary notwithstanding.
-The right of the Trustee or of the Holders of not less than twenty-five percent (25%) in principal amount of the Series 2017A Bonds outstanding to make or direct any such declaration, however, is subject to the condition that if, at any time after such declaration, but before the Series 2017A Bonds shall have matured by their terms, all overdue installments of interest upon the Series 2017A Bonds, together with interest on such overdue installments of interest to the extent permitted by law and the reasonable and proper fees, charges, expenses and liabilities of the Trustee, and all other sums then payable by the Commission under the Bond Resolution (except the principal of, and interest accrued since the next preceding interest date on, the Series 2017A Bonds due and payable solely by virtue of such declaration) shall either be paid by or for the account of the Commission or provision satisfactory to the Trustee shall be made for such payment, and all defaults under the Series 2017A Bonds or under the Bond Resolution (other than the payment of principal and interest due and payable solely by reason of such declaration) shall be made good or be secured to the satisfaction of the Trustee or provision deemed by the Trustee to be adequate shall be made therefor, then and in every such case the Holders of twenty-five percent (25%) in principal amount of the Series 2017A Bonds Outstanding, by written notice to the Commission and the Trustee, may rescind such declaration and annul such default in its entirety, or, if the Trustee shall have acted itself and if there shall not have been theretofore delivered to the Trustee written direction to the contrary by the Holders of twenty-five percent (25%) in principal amount of the Series 2017A Bonds Outstanding, then any such declaration shall ipso facto be deemed to be rescinded and any such default shall ipso facto be deemed to be annulled; but no such rescission or annulment shall extend to or affect any subsequent default or impair or exhaust any right or power consequent thereon.
+So long as such Event of Default shall not have been remedied, unless the principal of all the Series 2018 Bonds shall have already become due and payable, the Trustee, by notice in writing to the Commission, upon receipt of a direction in writing from the Holders of not less than twentyfive percent (25%) in principal amount of the Series 2018 Bonds Outstanding, shall declare the principal of all the Series 2018 Bonds then Outstanding, and the interest accrued thereon, to be due and payable immediately, and upon such declaration the same shall become and be immediately due and payable, anything in the Bond Resolution or in any Series of the Series 2018 Bonds contained to the contrary notwithstanding.
+The right of the Trustee or of the Holders of not less than twenty-five percent (25%) in principal amount of the Series 2018 Bonds outstanding to make or direct any such declaration, however, is subject to the condition that if, at any time after such declaration, but before the Series 2018 Bonds shall have matured by their terms, all overdue installments of interest upon the Series 2018 Bonds, together with interest on such overdue installments of interest to the extent permitted by law and the reasonable and proper fees, charges, expenses and liabilities of the Trustee, and all other sums then payable by the Commission under the Bond Resolution (except the principal of, and interest accrued since the next preceding interest date on, the Series 2018 Bonds due and payable solely by virtue of such declaration) shall either be paid by or for the account of the Commission or provision satisfactory to the Trustee shall be made for such payment, and all defaults under the Series 2018 Bonds or under the Bond Resolution (other than the payment of principal and interest due and payable solely by reason of such declaration) shall be made good or be secured to the satisfaction of the Trustee or provision deemed by the Trustee to be adequate shall be made therefor, then and in every such case the Holders of twenty-five percent (25%) in principal amount of the Series 2018 Bonds Outstanding, by written notice to the Commission and the Trustee, may rescind such declaration and annul such default in its entirety, or, if the Trustee shall have acted itself and if there shall not have been theretofore delivered to the Trustee written direction to the contrary by the Holders of twenty-five percent (25%) in principal amount of the Series 2018 Bonds Outstanding, then any such declaration shall ipso facto be deemed to be rescinded and any such default shall ipso facto be deemed to be annulled; but no such rescission or annulment shall extend to or affect any subsequent default or impair or exhaust any right or power consequent thereon.
+However, for so long as the County Guaranty remains in place, the Resolution provides that the Series 2018 Bonds will not be subject to Acceleration during an Event of Default.